NestorDR/customers-app/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `json-server --watch db.json --port 3001`

+Runs the full fake REST API over JSON Server, based on the db.json file.<br />
+Open [http://localhost:3001/customers](http://localhost:3001/customers) to view it in the browser.

+You can view details about JSON Server on [https://github.com/typicode/json-server](https://github.com/typicode/json-server)

+### `node node-server.js`

+It's an alternative to the previous script to implement fake validations, or other programmed code.

 ### `npm test`